glolichen/MathematicsProgrammingLanguage/README.md

 There are two number types: number and double precision floating point number.
 They are variable bit, like python.

 ### Character types
-Because MPL is designed to be inclusive of everyone's cultures, characters will be encoded in Unicode, so it's not just English letters.
+Characters do not exist abd are stored with integer types.
 To define a character, use the single quotation mark ('c')

 C/C++/Java: `char c = 'a';`